MrHasanCoder/SOC-Analyst-Path-THM/SOC-Role-in-Blue-Team.md

 ```text
 THM{trysecureme_is_secured!}
 ```
-used chatgpt to write the post , copy pasted the content from thm rooms , found the flags and uploaded

 ---
 ## Question

 ### Complete the room!

 **Answer:** *No answer needed.*
+--
+used chatgpt to write the post , copy pasted the content from thm rooms , found the flags and uploaded.
+--